Second German Baptist Church

 In 2015, the building was converted to a residential duplex.

-The First German Baptist Church relocated from SW 4th and Mill to 2700 SE 67th Avenue, changing their name to Trinity Baptist Church.
+The First German Baptist Church relocated from SW 4th and Mill to 2700 SE 67th Avenue, changing its name to Trinity Baptist Church.
 The congregation is currently known as Trinity Fellowship.

 Known member of the church include: